gecsemax/Cheyenne-Network-Intrusion-Detection-System/README.md

 - HTTPS (TLS) ClientHello parsing with SNI (Server Name Indication) extraction on TCP port 443
 - Alerts and metadata to:
   - Stdout (human‑readable)
-  - Syslog (`LOG_USER` facility) for SIEM / log pipeline ingestion [web:40]
+  - Syslog (`LOG_USER` facility) for SIEM / log pipeline ingestion

 ## Requirements

 - Linux or other Unix‑like OS with:
-  - `libpcap` development headers and library installed [web:11]
+  - `libpcap` development headers and library installed.
   - A network interface that can be opened in promiscuous mode (e.g. `eth0`, `enpXsY`, `tap0`, SPAN port, etc.)
-- Root or equivalent privileges to capture live traffic [web:11]
+- Root or equivalent privileges to capture live traffic.
-- Optional: Python 3 if you want to launch it through a small Python wrapper script [web:27].
+- Optional: Python 3 if you want to launch it through a small Python wrapper script.

 Example installation of dependencies on Debian/Ubuntu: